Is a Correction Looming Ahead for Nano Dimension Ltd. (NNDM)

 Many brokerage firms have already submitted their reports for NNDM stocks, with Maxim Group repeating the rating for NNDM by listing it as a “Buy.”
 The predicted price for NNDM in the upcoming period, according to Maxim Group is $8 based on the research report published on October 21st of the previous year 2016.

-During the last 5 trading sessions, NNDM rose by +12.16%, which changed the moving average for the period of 200-days by +459.06% in comparison to the 20-day moving average, which settled at $5.47.
-In addition, Nano Dimension Ltd. saw 180.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NNDM fell by -0.30%, which changed the moving average for the period of 200-days by +423.62% in comparison to the 20-day moving average, which settled at $6.00.
+In addition, Nano Dimension Ltd. saw 162.85% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NNDM